 However, despite all the obvious advantages, there are two biggest drawbacks to using a VPN.
 The first one is its speed.
 Establishing an encrypted connection takes time, which makes VPNs unsuitable for large-scale web scraping where every second counts.
 The second one is the inability to access multiple websites using different IP addresses for the purpose of data collection.

-Proxies act as hubs between you and the web by rerouting your outgoing traffic under a different IP address.
 There are several types of proxies, and every one of them has its own specific features and advantages.
 Residential proxies, for instance, allow you to hide your identity under genuine IP addresses tied to real devices and owned by real network providers all over the world.

 One of the basic purposes of proxies is to help you bypass geo restrictions on the Internet.
 That is, if you want to access a website that’s not available in your country, or simply pretend to be a user from Australia when accessing a UK-based website from your home location in Dallas, Texas.